Compensation

 Employee responsibilities and repayment

 Retention incentive payments may be paid to eligible employees after they sign the Retention Incentive Payment Repayment Attestation (PDF), which includes repayment conditions.
 With the exception of project-based retention incentives for professional staff, employees who voluntarily terminate, change jobs, positions or departments, or engage in behavior that makes termination necessary before the continuous service obligations are met are required to pay back the full amount of the retention payment.
-For campus, the continuous service obligation is 12 months and for UW Medicine Health Systems, the continuous service obligation is 24 months.
+Unless a CBA says otherwise, the continuous service obligation for campus is 12 months and for UW Medicine Health Systems, the continuous service obligation is 24 months.
 Units may exercise discretion regarding repayment obligations if an employee’s FTE changes.

 Exceptions: Employees shall not be required to repay the retention incentive payment if they: